 Military-Friendly Online Colleges Methodology

-The data used to determine the Military-Friendly score is from the U.S. Department of Veterans Affairs GI Bill Comparison Tool, a resource aimed at providing servicemembers and veterans with the information they need to make good decisions about their education.
+The data used to determine whether a college is considered military friendly is from the U.S. Department of Veterans Affairs GI Bill Comparison Tool, a resource aimed at providing service members and veterans with the information they need to make good decisions about their education.
 The GI Comparison Tool is updated annually and pulls data from the Department of Veterans Affairs and Department of Education databases.